-Figure~\ref{fig:SEDs} shows the multi-epoch SEDs of M51-DS1, constructed from the available \textit{HST} and ground-based photometry.
-The photometric magnitudes were converted to band-luminosities, $\lambda L_{\lambda}$, using the zero point fluxes and effective wavelengths available with the \texttt{pysynphot} package \citep{pysynphot} for \textit{HST} instrument and filter setups, and those compiled by the Spanish Virtual Observatory (SVO) Filter Profile Service\footnote{Documentation for the SVO Filter Profile Service is available at \url{http://ivoa.net/documents/Notes/SVOFPSDAL/index.html} and \url{http://ivoa.net/documents/Notes/SVOFPSDAL/index.html}} for the ground-based observations \citep{svo1,svo2}.
+Figure~\ref{fig:SEDs} shows the multiepoch SEDs of M51-DS1, constructed from the available \textit{HST} and ground-based photometry.
+The photometric magnitudes were converted to band luminosities, $\lambda L_{\lambda}$, using the zero-point fluxes and effective wavelengths available with the \texttt{pysynphot} package \citep{pysynphot} for \textit{HST} instrument and filter setups, and those compiled by the Spanish Virtual Observatory (SVO) Filter Profile Service\footnote{Documentation for the SVO Filter Profile Service is available at \url{http://ivoa.net/documents/Notes/SVOFPSDAL/index.html} and \url{http://ivoa.net/documents/Notes/SVOFPSDAL/index.html}} for the ground-based observations \citep{svo1,svo2}.

-Prior to its dramatic dimming in 2019, the source was characterized by a very red SED peaking in the near-IR between 1--2\,$\mu$m at $\lambda L_{\lambda} \approx 10^{5}~L_{\odot}$.
+Prior to its dramatic dimming in 2019, the source was characterized by a very red SED peaking in the near-IR between 1 and 2\,$\mu$m at $\lambda L_{\lambda} \approx 10^{5}~L_{\odot}$.
 The variability seen in the light curves (Section~\ref{sec:lcs}) is also reflected in the SEDs constructed from the 2005, 2012, and 2016--2017 data, though the overall color and shape of the SED remains largely constant.
 In 2019, the source faded by $\Delta \lambda L_{\lambda} \gtrsim 2.6\times10^4~L_{\odot}$ at $F814W$, a factor of $\gtrsim 7$ or $\gtrsim 85$\% of the flux in that band.
-Without multi-band observations in 2019, we are unable to constrain the shape of the SED or total drop in bolometric luminosity at that epoch.
+Without multiband observations in 2019, we are unable to constrain the shape of the SED or total drop in bolometric luminosity at that epoch.
 During our follow-up 2021 observations, the source has partially recovered in flux at $F814W$.
 The 2021 SED also peaks in the near-IR at $\lambda L_{\lambda} \approx 8.2\times10^4~L_{\odot}$ in $F160W$.
 While overall similar in color and shape, the source is dimmer across all the available optical and near-IR bands compared to the pre-2019 SEDs.